tarwn/lessthandot-hugo/blogs/content/posts/2009-06-17-having-fun-with-openquery-and-update-del.md

 _Server: Msg 7320, Level 16, State 2, Line 1

-Could not execute query against OLE DB provider &#8216;SQLOLEDB&#8217;.
+Could not execute query against OLE DB provider &#8216;SQLOLEDB'.
 The provider could not support a required row lookup interface.
 The provider indicates that conflicts occurred with other properties or requirements.

 [OLE/DB provider returned message: Multiple-step OLE DB operation generated errors.
 Check each OLE DB status value, if available.
 No work was done.]

-OLE DB error trace [OLE/DB Provider &#8216;SQLOLEDB&#8217; ICommandText::Execute returned 0x80040e21: select id,col1 from tempdb.dbo.test2 where id = 2 [PROPID=DBPROP\_IRowsetLocate VALUE=True STATUS=DBPROPSTATUS\_CONFLICTING], [PROPID=DBPROP\_BOOKMARKS VALUE=True STATUS=DBPROPSTATUS\_CONFLICTING]]._
+OLE DB error trace [OLE/DB Provider &#8216;SQLOLEDB' ICommandText::Execute returned 0x80040e21: select id,col1 from tempdb.dbo.test2 where id = 2 [PROPID=DBPROP\_IRowsetLocate VALUE=True STATUS=DBPROPSTATUS\_CONFLICTING], [PROPID=DBPROP\_BOOKMARKS VALUE=True STATUS=DBPROPSTATUS\_CONFLICTING]]._

-So what those errors are telling us is that a row lookup could not be performed, this is of course because we don&#8217;t have a key on this table.
+So what those errors are telling us is that a row lookup could not be performed, this is of course because we don't have a key on this table.
 So just be aware of that!

 Now that we are done we can drop the linked server, you can use sp_dropserver to do that